-Her work of Syrian women in the play, "Syria: The Trojan Women" has been published in The Financial Times, Newsweek, The Times (London), The Washington Post, Courrier International, and National Public Radio (NPR website).
+Lynn's photographs of Syrian women in the play, "Syria: The Trojan Women" have been published in The Financial Times, Newsweek, The Times (London), The Washington Post, Courrier International, and National Public Radio (NPR website).
 Other work in Jordan was published by the local non-profit Collateral Repair Project (CRP) which assists Iraqi and Syrian refugees in Amman.
-Work from Kyrgyzstan has been published in Gastronomica and in publications of non-profit aid organizations.
+Work from her photobook, Tender Mint, has been published online by Wallpaper Magazine.
+And earlier work from Kyrgyzstan has been published in Gastronomica and in publications of non-profit aid organizations.

 Lynn has taught photography to foreign students in Jordan as well as young Jordanians in several refugee camps there.
 She also taught in a local private school in Bishkek, Kyrgyzstan.

 Tender Mint was published by The Eriskay Connection, Breda, Netherlands in June 2017 and long-listed for the Deutsche Borse Photography Prize 2018 and shortlisted for the PHotoEspana Best Photography Book of the Year 2018.
 Tender Mint is included in the collections of numerous libraries such as the American University of Central Asia Library, Getty Research Institute Library, New York Public Library, Princeton University Library, Swem Library Special Collections of the College of William and Mary, Thomas J. Watson Library Special Collections of the Metropolitan Museum of Art, and Yale University Library.
 Deep Time is scheduled for publication by The Eriskay Connection in Spring 2019.